veeso/termscp/README.md

 ### Why TermSCP 🤔

-It happens quite often to me, when using SCP at work to forget the path of a file on a remote machine, which forces me then to connect through SSH, gather the file path and finally download it through SCP.
+It happens quite often to me, when using SCP at work to forget the path of a file on a remote machine, which forces me to connect through SSH, gather the file path and finally download it through SCP.
 I could use WinSCP, but I use Linux and I pratically use the terminal for everything, so I wanted something like WinSCP on my terminal.
 Yeah, I know there is midnight commander too, but actually I don't like it very much tbh (and hasn't a decent support for scp).

 ## Features 🎁

-- Different communication protocols
+- Different communication protocols support
   - SFTP
   - SCP
   - FTP and FTPS
 - Compatible with Windows, Linux, BSD and MacOS
-- Practical user interface to explore and operate on the remote and on the local machine file system
+- Handy user interface to explore and operate on the remote and on the local machine file system
 - Bookmarks and recent connections can be saved to access quickly to your favourite hosts
 - Supports text editors to view and edit text files
 - Supports both SFTP/SCP authentication through SSH keys and username/password